Last Updated on

 - Online cheap search engines (We like “I Know The Pilot” and Skyscanner)

-- There is a plethora of blogs out there about how to get the most out of your Frequent Flier miles.
+- There are a plethora of blogs out there about how to get the most out of your Frequent Flier miles.

 - We have traveled 3 out of 3 of our last holidays on points, and we have ‘normal’ spending patterns.